John McAreavey: Priest

-McAreavey was ordained as priest for the Diocese of Dromore by Bishop Eugene O’Doherty on 10 June 1973.
+McAreavey was ordained as priest for the Diocese of Dromore by Bishop Eugene O'Doherty on 10 June 1973.
 McAreavey returned to Maynooth after his ordination and completed a Licentiate in Sacred Theology in 1974.
-He was a post-graduate student of Canon Law at the Pontifical Gregorian University, Rome from 1974-1978 when he graduated with a Doctorate in Canon Law.
+He was a post-graduate student of Canon Law at the Pontifical Gregorian University, Rome from 1974 to 1978 when he graduated with a Doctorate in Canon Law.

 From 1978 to 1979, McAreavey was a member of the teaching staff of St Colman's College.
 He was appointed to the Armagh Regional Marriage Tribunal in 1979.
 He became headmaster of the school in 1983; he held this post until 1991.
 Meanwhile, he had been appointed in 1988 Professor of Canon Law in the St Patrick's College, Maynooth.
 While there he wrote widely on church law, publishing in 1997 The Canon Law of Marriage and the Family.
 He served on the editorial board of the Irish Theological Quarterly from 1998.
 He is a member of the Canon Law Society of Great Britain and Ireland, and the Canon Law Society of America.
 In 1994 he became secretary of the Greenhills Ecumenical Conference Committee.